Skip to main content

 Remembrance

 Percy Atkins was my grandfather.
-Our family doesn’t know why he was nicknamed “Potter” but that’s how I know him as a three year old.
+Our family doesn’t know why he was nicknamed “Potter” but that’s how I knew him as a three year old.

 On return to Toronto he seldom spoke of what we can’t stop talking about today.

-His name was engraved on the Heroes Plaque, a public display honoring the employees of Kodak Canada, his employer, who served their country.
+His name was engraved on the Heroes Plaque, a public display honouring the employees of Kodak Canada, his employer, who served their country.
 The effects of the war were engraved on his spirit.

 A darkness that would not brighten hung over him the rest of his life.